 Although the EEA does not generally apply to agricultural products, it includes provisions on raw material price compensation that are meant to increase trade in processed food.
 Norway has a special agreement with the EU within the EEA framework that applies a preferential duty on EU processed food products.
 The agreement covers a wide range of products, including bread and baked goods, breakfast cereals, chocolate and sweets, ice cream, pasta, pizza, soups, and sauces.
-This regime disadvantages U.S. exporters of these processed foods in access to the Norwegian market.
+This preferential access for EU suppliers disadvantages U.S. exporters of these processed foods.